aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/render-pattern-fill-layer-psd-files/_index.md

 ## How to create pattern fill PSD with Aspose.PSD
 Below is a practical guide that walks you through each required step.
 Feel free to copy the snippets into your IDE and run them against your sample PSD.

-### Step 1: Define Your Source and Output Directories
+### Step 1: define your source and output directories
 To kick things off, you need to establish where your source PSD file is located and where you want to save the output file.

 ```java